-In establishing a national system of materials control as referred to in article 7, Iraq shall arrange that records are kept in respect of each material balance area.
-The records to be kept shall be described in the subsidiary arrangements.
+In establishing a national system of materials control as referred to in Article 7, Portugal shall arrange that records are kept in respect of each material balance area.
+The records to be kept shall be described in the Subsidiary Arrangements.

-Iraq shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.
+Portugal shall make arrangements to facilitate the examination of records by inspectors, particularly if the records are not kept in English, French, Russian or Spanish.